-Are you one of the lucky, smart individuals that have made a very wise decision to secure some level of Whole-Life insurance?
+Are you one of the lucky, smart individuals that have made a very wise decision to purchase some level of Whole-Life insurance?
 Not just any type of permanent life insurance protection, I am specifically referring to “Whole-Life” from one of the remaining top-rated, 150+ year-old and still “mutually owned by the policy holders” life insurance companies.
 Specifically “dividend-paying” whole life insurance (not Universal Life (UL) or Indexed UL, or Variable UL, or Guaranteed UL).
-Well if you do “own” this hidden gem (golden asset class) in your portfolio, and have experienced its growth in value with zero losses, then allow me to offer my congratulations to you for investing in this uniquely designed financial tool for its long-term value to both you and your loved-ones, and to strongly advise that you keep it on your balance sheet forever.
-Never let it go, trade it in, or allow anyone to ever suggest replacing your whole-life contract for something “better” unless it’s guaranteed to perform better and verifying all of the pro’s and the possible pitfalls.
+Well if you do “own” whole-life insurance in your portfolio, and have experienced its growth in value with zero losses, then allow me to offer my congratulations to you for purchasing this uniquely designed financial tool for its long-term value to both you and your loved-ones.

 Please know, I also recommend, underwrite and place large amounts of term-life insurance to further protect a client’s income, and I do know that it has a very significant place in most properly designed financial plans, as you can secure large amounts of pure term-life (temporary) protection for a much lower cash-flow consideration.
-However, you need to also know that term insurance is outlived 98% of the time.
 It is a wonderful tool for protecting one’s income, during their earning years only.
 You just need to plan for it not being there to deliver a large block of cash to your heirs when you die.

 Expensive or no cost?